-When a family suspects they may be dealing with a full-scale bed bug infestation the first instinct is to call in a professional.
-Bed bug removal services will come into the home to investigate the infestation, using a wide array of tools and techniques to uncover the invading parasites.
+When your family suspects you may be dealing with a full-scale bed bug infestation the first instinct is to call in a professional.
+Bed bug removal services will come into the home to investigate the infestation, and using a wide array of tools and techniques will discover the invading parasites.
 Bed bug sniffer dogs; passive interception devices; and good old-fashioned visual inspection will all be brought to bear on your family’s unique pest problem.

 Once your bed bug removal tech has determined the scale of the infestation, and has discovered where the major hot spots are in your home, they will suggest a course of action to eradicate the bed bug infestation.
 Often, the treatment your pest control experts suggest will include heat treatments.

 Heat treatments for bed bug removal have become increasingly popular over the last several years.
 The technique is simple: ambient temperatures within the bed bug’s environment is raised to a level (typically between 112 and 122 degrees) that kills bed bugs at all stages of their development.
 Heat treatment is an effective way to eradicate bed bug adults, nymphs, and eggs.

 Heat treatment also has another important advantage over other techniques.
 Where pesticides often carry a health risk for humans and their pets, heat treatment is cleaner and safer for all.
 Of course, before your bed bug removal team can apply a well-managed heat treatment to your bed bug problem there are some things that you, as a homeowner and client, must do to prepare.

 Before your bed bug inspection and removal experts can perform a scheduled heat treatment there are a few things that need to be done to prep the home.
 These are all fairly simple, but they must be completed before treatment can begin.

 Washing and Drying Linens and Laundry